“This post may contain affiliate links. Please read my disclosure for more info.

 Apparently, 80% of people respond with, fresh fruit.
 Not much of a surprise from people planning to attend a meeting that’s somewhat health oriented.

-However when people actually get to the meeting, the exact opposite happens.
+But when people actually go to the meeting, the exact opposite happens.
 80% of people will go for the chocolate cake.
 The idea is that dieting is always easier in the future.
 It seems like the right thing to do – until we’re faced with a choice.

-Likewise, the majority of us push aside saving… just until our student loan is paid off.
+Likewise, most of us push aside saving… just until our student loan is paid off.
 And then… just until I furnish my new apartment.
 Just until I pay off my car loan.
 Just until we take this vacation.
-Just until (fill in your own).
+Just until ...

 Technology has given us a lot of great things, like medical advances, conveniences and cool stuff we never imagined.
 But it’s also marketed to us as if we need every one of them.
 And we need them now.